gwparikh/cvgui/README.md

   3. Mask file is recommended to improve accuracy.

 ### Comparing combination of datasets to find the best configuration for grouping features
-To compare all of the data sets created by cfg_combination.py, run command:
+To compare all of the data sets that are created by cfg_combination.py, run the command:
 ```
 compare.py -o <homography_file> -d <database_file> -f <first_ID> -l <last_ID> -m <matching_distance>
 ```
 A graph will be created to show all IDs and their accuracy score.
 Best accuracy ID will be contained in the title of the graph and it will be display as a red dot in the graph.
+Configuration with the best accuracy ID is the best configuration for grouping features in the video.

 Note:
   1. If matching_distance is not entered, it will be default as 10.